CQ DX Marathon

 A: Yes they do as long as you are using the same station.
 If you use a separate call sign from the same location, you need to clearly specify the contest call on your submission form.
 (See other FAQ question relating to more than one call).
 If a second operator assists in the contest, does his/her QSO’s also count?
 The answer is yes, again as long as the same station is used during the contest.

-A. Absolutely, first of all, if you have access to the AD1C country files, these clearly are the best and most accurate in the world.
+A: Absolutely, first of all, if you have access to the AD1C country files, these clearly are the best and most accurate in the world.
 They come as part of the DX4WIN software.
 But, there is another very reliable source according to our experience.
-It is free and can be found at the URL zone-check.eu/
+It is free and can be found at zone-check.eu

-From QRZ or from a stations claimed grid square, copy the grid square, go to the zone-check.eu website, and paste it in the appropriate place (top of the page).
+From QRZ or from a stations claimed grid square, copy the grid square, go to the zone-check website, and paste it in the appropriate place (top of the page).

 The program will display a map showing the exactly location of the grid square AND the CQ and ITU zone.
 We cannot guarantee the accuracy but from a number of very, very experienced DX’ers it is very accurate in identifying the correct CQ Zone.